 Probabilistic modelling of internet routes

-You will work in close collaboration with two PhD students, with weekly meetings and ongoing support.
+You will work in close collaboration with two PhD students, with weekly meetings and continuous support.

 Milestones